dst-umms/MAMBA/README.md

 3. Edit the "config.yaml" file to choose both system level params and pipeline wide params.

-4. Launch the pipeline using the commands mentioned in "Test Run" [section name?] section above.
+4. Launch the pipeline using the commands mentioned in "Kicking MAMBA tires with test data" section above.

 ***